Frequently Asked Questions

 - What GPA is needed for admission?

 - The minimum acceptable GPA for graduate students is 3.0.
 Most applicants have GPAs of 3.6 or higher.
-We will consider your undergraduate GPA as well as your GPA in any post-baccalaureate degree programs.
+We will consider your undergraduate GPA as well as your GPA in any graduate degree programs.

 - What test scores are needed for admission?